Cyprus Wedding Traditions Complete Guide for Modern Couples

 Ceremonial breads in wedding feasts:

-According to catering professionals, modern weddings blend 70% traditional dishes with 30% international options, maintaining cultural authenticity while accommodating diverse tastes.
+Modern weddings often blend traditional dishes with international options, maintaining cultural authenticity while accommodating diverse tastes.

 Wedding Favors (Koufetta) Tradition